Hjkun77/gatsby-netlifycms-template/src/pages/index.md

 templateKey: home-page
 slug: /
 heroSection:
-  buttonText: Go to Blog
+  buttonText: "Go to Blog"
   buttonUrl: /blog
   buttonVisible: true
-  image: /uploads/profile-pic.jpg
+  image: /uploads/GatsbyScene.svg
   description: >-
     The Student Organizations Assessment and Review (SOAR) is the management, evaluation, and accreditation system for all registered student groups and